-To configure the Timer2/3 feature for 32-bit operation:
+To configure the Timer2/3 feature timers for 32-bit operation:

-- 1. Set the corresponding T32 control bit. - Select the prescaler ratio for Timer2 using the TCKPS<1:0> bits. - Set the Clock and Gating modes using the corresponding TCS and TGATE bits. - Load the timer period value.
-PR3 contains the msw of the value, while PR2 contains the lsw. - If interrupts are required, set the interrupt enable bit, T3IE.
-Use the priority bits T3IP<2:0> to set the interrupt priority.
-While Timer2 controls the timer, the interrupt appears as a Timer3 interrupt. - Set the corresponding TON bit.
+- 1. Set the T32 control bit. - 2.
+Select the prescaler ratio for Timer2 using the TCKPS<1:0> bits. - 3.
+Set the Clock and Gating modes using the corresponding TCS and TGATE bits. - 4.
+Load the timer period value.
+PR3 contains the msw of the value, while PR2 contains the least significant word. - 5.
+If interrupts are required, set the interrupt enable bit, T3IE.
+Use the priority bits, T3IP<2:0>, to set the interrupt priority.
+While Timer2 controls the timer, the interrupt appears as a Timer3 interrupt. - 6.
+Set the corresponding TON bit.

-The timer value at any point is stored in the register pair TMR3:TMR2.
-TMR3 always contains the msw of the count, while TMR2 contains the lsw.
+The timer value at any point is stored in the register pair, TMR3:TMR2, which always contains the msw of the count, while TMR2 contains the least significant word.